 Coinbase: The Beginner Friendly Platform

-You have probably noticed that Coinbase is listed as beginner friendly option, while Kraken is not.
+Coinbase is listed as beginner friendly option, and has become a leader in the cryptocurrency exchange space.
+The goal of Coinbase is to make purchasing, selling, and storing cryptos as simple as possible.
+On the other hand, Kraken is absolutely not “beginner friendly platform.
 Both platforms allow users to purchase Bitcoin, Ethereum, and other cryptocurrencies.
 However, they provide this service in different ways.

-Kraken operates as a cryptocurrency exchange, and offers great volume, responsive customer support and many advanced trading features.
-Similar to a forex or stock exchange, users are able to trade currency pairs with each other, which leaves more room for human error, than Coinbase does, especially for user with no previous trading experience.
+Kraken operates as a crypto exchange, and offers great volume, responsive customer support and many advanced trading features.
+You can think of Kraken as being similar to a forex exchange, because here users are able to trade currency pairs with each other, which leaves more room for human error, than Coinbase does, particularly for those who have no previous experience in trading cryptos.

-For example, if you want to trade with FIAT currency, it will most likely take you longer to buy your cryptocurrency on Kraken.
-You must complete the following steps in order to buy cryptocurrency with FIAT on Kraken:
+The range of digital currencies available to trade is much more extensive than at Coinbase, but if you want to trade with FIAT currency, it will most likely take you longer to buy your crypto on Kraken.
+You have to complete the following steps in order to purchase crypto with FIAT on Kraken:

 - Verify your account on an exchange.